Is Chania Worth Visiting? A Guide to Crete’s Most Charming City

 Most restaurants and bars accept card, but smaller shops and some bars may prefer cash (sometimes for VAT reasons).
 It’s best to carry a mix of both.

-Final Verdict: Is Chania Worth Visiting?
+Final Verdict: Is Chania worth visiting?

 More Crete related blog posts:

-Villa Giota: The Best Family Villa in Chania, Crete
+Villa Giota: Best Family Villa in Chania, Crete (2026 Review & Tips)

-Villa Giota: The Best Family Villa in Chania, Crete Just so you know: This post contains affiliate links.
+Villa Giota: Best family villa in Chania, Crete (2026 review & tips) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re looking for a holiday in Crete with space, comfort, and family-friendly touches,…
+If you’re looking for a holiday in Crete with space, comfort,…

-Chania Old Town: A Complete Guide to Crete’s Most Charming Spot
+Chania Old Town: A Complete Travel Guide (History, Things to Do, Food & Walking Tour)

-Chania Old Town: A Complete Guide to Crete’s Most Charming Spot Just so you know: This post contains affiliate links.
+Chania Old Town: A complete travel guide (History, things to do, food & walking tour) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-Chania Old Town is one of those places that stays with you…
+If you’re planning a trip to Crete and…

-Chania Beaches: The Best Family-Friendly Spots for Sun, Sand & Splashing Just so you know: This post contains affiliate links.
+Chania Beaches: Best places to visit (Family friendly & practical guide) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-When we booked our trip to Crete, we knew we were in…
+If you’re planning a family holiday to Crete and searching for “Chania…

-Best Restaurants in Chania: Tried and Tested places to eat with kids Just so you know: This post contains affiliate links.
+Best restaurants in Chania: 12 places you’ll love (2025 Guide) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-Whether you’re wandering the winding streets of Chania Old Town (more…
+If you’re searching for the best restaurants in Chania, you’re in for a…

-Chania Waterpark Fun: A Family Day Out at Limnoupolis Just so you know: This post contains affiliate links.
+Limnoupolis Waterpark Chania: Honest Family Review & Tips (2025) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re visiting Chania in Crete, Greece, with kids — or you’re just a…
+We visited Limnoupolis waterpark in Chania with our four year old in June 2025,…